 Iowans always have revered this town and its shimmering, 7-mile-long lake.
 Its heyday was in the roaring 1920s and '30s, when dance halls and the Bayside Amusement Park made it the place to be in summer.

-The Surf was restored in 1995 to include palm trees, ocean murals, wooden booths painted with fish and bubbles and walls covered with stenciled pineapples.
+The Surf, now a National Historic Landmark, was restored to include palm trees, ocean murals, wooden booths painted with fish and bubbles and walls covered with stenciled pineapples.
 Big-band orchestras play Sundays and classic-rock bands the rest of the week.

 In summer, the action is at City Park and on the lake.
 The old lakeside resorts have disappeared, replaced by vacation homes.
 Tourists stay in motels and B&Bs or camp at the two state parks.

 The Seawall in Clear Lake is a favorite place to stroll and linger.

 McIntosh Woods State Park has two comfy yurts on the lake, and one June, I rented one.
 It was the weekend of the Take Me Back music festival in Clear Lake, and classic-rock bands were playing in City Park.